 This makes it dangerous to purchase kratom directly from these countries.
 No laws or regulations means that there is no guarantee that their kratom is safe, lab-tested, and contaminant-free.
 We highly advise anyone against purchasing directly from Asian countries and instead choose US-based vendors who test kratom in US-based labs to ensure that it is contaminant and adulterant free.
 Read more here.

 If you travel to any of these countries and are unclear about the status of kratom there, it’s best not to put kratom in your luggage.
 Southeast Asian countries normally have strict drug laws and heavy punishment for breaking them if you get caught.

-In addition to that, Thailand legalized kratom for medicinal use in December 2018.
+In addition to that, Thailand legalized kratom for medical use in December 2018.
 Nevertheless, it remains not entirely “legal” as Thai police keep repeatedly seizing kratom possession.
-Moreover, in August 2019, Thai Prime Minister critically referred to kratom starting that it may be legalized if proven useful.
+Moreover, in August 2019, Thai Prime Minister critically referred to kratom stating that it may be legalized if proven useful.

 Korea, Japan, China, and India